aws-samples/amazon-eks-chaos/README.md

 terraform apply
 ```

-Fill in the target EKS version that you would like to create, e.g. 1.32
+Fill in the target EKS version that you would like to create, e.g. 1.31
 Once you finished the installation, you will get the following outputs.

-You can follow the outuput to logon to the ArgoCD UI.
+You can follow the output to logon to the ArgoCD UI.

 ```bash
 Outputs: